Floorp-Projects/Floorp/remote/doc/Testing.md

 Testing
 =======

-The remote agent has unit- and functional tests located under `remote/test/{unit,browser}`.
+The remote agent has unit- and functional tests located under different folders:

+  - Shared Modules: `remote/shared/test/xpcshell`
+  - CDP: `remote/cdp/test/{xpcshell,browser}`.

 You may run all the tests under a particular subfolder like this: